-58. Every police officer empowered to act as such within any town or place adjacent to any port shall within such port have all such powers, protections, and privileges, and be liable to all such duties and responsibilities as by law he has and is liable to within such town or place.
+58. Every police officer empowered to act as such within any town or place adjacent to any port shall within such port have all act in ports such powers, protections, and privileges, and be liable to all such of Sri Lanka. duties and responsibilities as by law he has and is liable to within such town or place.